Cancun Airport Transportation

 To Cancun, you can bring bottled food, as long as they are sealed, medicines (if controlled, they must be accompanied by a prescription), clothes, and valuables.

-You need to know that all your luggage will be inspected at the customs department.
-At the end of the inspection, you will have your belongings back, and you will be able to bring them into Cancun.
-In case you do not pass the customs inspection examination, you will have to remain at the airport until the investigation and inspection procedure is completed.
+You need to know that the customs department will inspect all your luggage.
+At the end of the inspection, you will have your belongings back, and you will be able to bring them to Cancun.
+If you do not pass the customs inspection examination.
+In that case, you will have to remain at the airport until the investigation and inspection procedure are completed.
 This procedure will be the same for entering and leaving the country.

 If you decide to take your valuables with you, you must register them as your belongings before boarding.
-To avoid inconveniences, we recommend that you carry these types of belongings in your carry-on luggage.
+To avoid inconveniences, we recommend carrying these belongings in your carry-on luggage.